A field of lush green grass, a blanket of stars above your head, and wind blowing through your hair!

 Bigger Trees Near Warter by David Hockney is one of the most renowned landscape paintings of the 20th century.

-The scene for this classic landscape painting is set in Warter in the UK, and it is one of the more recent famous landscape paintings on our list.
+The scene for this classic landscape painting is set in Warter in the UK.

 The red houses on the right side of the canvas add more character to a bland yet tasteful landscape and create a perfect entrance for the path on the left.